AryanPathania/Question-Answer-Using-NLP/README.md

 # Question-Answer-Using-NLP
-THis model tries to answer a question using the context provided.
+This model tries to answer a question using the context provided.

 In **Question Answering.ipynb** file I have directly used **pipeline** from transforms library to answer a question.